Heavy Gauge Thermoforming

 - Secondary Operations: We are fully equipped for secondary operations including 6 CNC robotic routers with a maximum bed size of 60” x 120”.

 - Tooling: Fully equipped in-house tooling department with 3 CNC machining centers and support equipment.
+We add to that a full complement of traditional wood and metal working equipment, including a welding shop and our experienced team of toolmakers.

 - Other: In-house finish painting and RF/EMI Shielding.
 QC inspections with CMM Color conformance with a Datacolor 600.